Public Outreach Manager

 Jordan Benner came to OFRI from the advertising world, where he wrote and designed for many well-known local, regional and national clients.
 Jordan’s varied work portfolio includes serving as OFRI’s “webmaster,” overseeing the agency’s Internet presence.
 Born in North Dakota and raised in Oregon, Jordan grew up in the forests of this state spending weekends camping, fishing, boating and doing other outdoor activities.
 When not in the office, he’s in the forest for both work and play.
 A seasoned fly fisherman and woodworker, there’s hardly a corner of Jordan’s life not touched by Oregon’s forests.
 Jordan is a graduate of the University of Oregon School of Journalism.

-Mike Cloughesy is the director of forestry, responsible for developing and implementing OFRI’s forestry education programs for landowners and the general public.
-He also serves as a liaison with the forestry and forest science communities.
-Prior to joining OFRI in 2003, Mike was the director of outreach education at the Oregon State University College of Forestry and the assistant leader of the Forestry Extension Program and Professor of Forest Resources.
+Mike Cloughesy is the acting executive director.
+He previously served as director of forestry, responsible for the development and implementation of OFRI’s forestry education programs for landowners and the general public.
+Prior to joining OFRI in 2003, Mike was the director of outreach education at the Oregon State University College of Forestry and the assistant leader of the Forestry Extension Program and professor of forest resources.
 Mike also spent 11 years as an extension forester for OSU in Douglas and Lane counties.
 He holds a bachelor’s degree in forestry from Iowa State University and a master’s degree in forest science from OSU.

 Director of K-12 Education Programs